6.S098, IAP 2022 -- Applied Convex Optimization

 Project

 There will be a course project during the last week of IAP that will allow you to apply convex optimization to a problem of interest.
 The final product will be a short mathematical description of this problem (akin to the descriptions you see on the problem sets) and a solution.
 Course grading is designed such that this project can take the place of the final problem set.
-Presentation of the results to the class are a possibility.
+Presenting the results to the class is a possibility.

 Textbook